andrewKOwong/mixedconclusions/content/blog/clps/index.md

 into the data transformation pipeline
 (this is a call to `clps.transform.transform()`).
 5. The transformed data is plotted with Altair.
-6. The transformed data is then styled and displayed as a data table.
+6. The transformed data is also then styled and displayed as a data table.

 The details of each of these steps are discussed below.

-### Representing the Survey Variables: `SurveyVar` Class
+### Representing the Survey Variables: `SurveyVars` Class

-- loading the JSON file.
+The constructor for the `SurveyVars` class takes in a file path to the location of the survey variable metadata JSON file.
+It calles a helper function `load_keyed_survey_vars()` to load the JSON file
+(which is formatted equivalently to a Python list of dicts).
+This list of dicts is then converted into a dictionary where the keys are the survey variable names, and the values are `_SurveyVar` objects that represent a single survey variable.

+`SurveyVars` has several access methods.
+`.get_var(key: str)` returns a `_SurveyVar` object,
+and an implemented `__getitem__` method allows for
+`[ ]` bracket indexing.
+Additionally, `get_all_var_names()` returns a list of all the survey variable names. `get_region()` is a special convenience method that returns the `_SurveyVar` object for the "REGION" survey variable.

 - PROBCNTP is a special case

 ### The UI elements